ch4mpy/spring-addons/samples/tutorials/bff/README.md

 keycloak-port: 8443
 ```

-### 2.4.
+### 2.5.
 Web Security Configuration
-Thanks to [`spring-addons-webflux-client`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webflux-client/6.1.5), a client security filter-chain is already provided, and we have nothing to do.
+Thanks to `spring-addons-starter-oidc`, the client and resource server security filter-chains are already provided and ordered, so we have nothing to do.

-#### 2.3.4.
+### 2.6.
 Gateway Controller
 There are end-points that we will expose from the gateway itself:
 - `/login-options` to get a list of available options to initiate an authorization-code flow.
 This list is build from clients registration repository
 - `/me` to get some info about the current user, retrieved from the `Authentication` in the security context (if the user is authenticated, an empty "anonymous" user is returned otherwise).